⚠️ Field Name Migration Notice (Jan 2026)

 data:application/json;base64,... - No breaking changes for existing agents

-For detailed technical spec and advanced examples, see Data URI Compression Extension.
+For detailed protocol specification, security considerations, and implementation examples, see Data URI Compression Extension.

 Onchain Metadata